A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Solution of the PDEs in the PIE Framework: PIE-Galerkin approximation

 \subsubsection{Backward differentiation formula}

 While the above approaches associated with the approximation of the exact solution in the form (\ref{timegenorig}) typically provide the lowest errors in the current one-dimensional situation, its applicability to mutliple dimensions and to larger matrices might be limited.
-To compare analytical and Gauss integration approaches to the classical time stepping procedures and to show the effect of the temporal discretization errors on the spatial convergence, we also implement a Backward differentiation formula (BDF) for the time integration.
+To compare the two approaches to the classical time stepping procedures and to show the effect of the temporal discretization errors on the spatial convergence, we also implement a Backward differentiation formula (BDF) for the time integration.
 Backward differentiation formula (BDF) is an implicit time integration scheme, which, as applied to (\ref{eq:odetran}) is given by

 where $k$ is the order of accuracy of the scheme, $\Delta t$ is the time step, and the vectors with the superscript $n$ correspond to their value at the discrete time level $t^n$.
-BDF schemes of the order 3 and 4, denoted as BDF3 and BDF4, respectively, are considered here.
-The corresponding BDF coefficients $\beta_p$ for these two schemes can be found, e.g., in~\cite{deville2002high, peet2012stability}.
+BDF schemes of the order 3 and 4 are considered here, and the corresponding BDF coefficients $\beta_p$ for these two schemes are provided in Table~\ref{table:bdf}.

+Since BDF3/BDF4 schemes can be used only starting from the $3^{rd}/4^{th}$ time steps respectively, to get a nominal temporal order of convergence, we initialize the required number of initial time steps with the exact solution in the subsequent examples.
+In practice, where exact solution is not available, lower order BDF schemes could be used for the initial time steps.